Golden Circle Travel Conditions by Month

 Do you need a 4×4 in the winter?

-Not always, but many travelers prefer it for better traction on snow and ice.
+Not always, but many travelers prefer one for additional confidence on snow and ice.

 What is the best month to visit the Golden Circle?